 the scenes with City staff at Whatcom Falls Park to see the process of

-cleaning our drinking water from Lake Whatcom.
-Visit Post Point to
+cleaning our drinking water from Lake Whatcom and/or visit Post Point to

 discover how we treat our dirty wastewater before discharging it into

 Bellingham Bay.
 The Public Works Department also provides tours of the treatment plants to 5th grade students in Bellingham as part of its Bellingham Water School program.

 The Public Works Natural Resources Division and Bellingham Parks Volunteer Program co-host three annual work parties in recognition of Martin Luther King, Jr. Day of Service in January, Earth Day in April, and Make a Difference Day in October.
 These work parties provide opportunities for the community to contribute to efforts that improve water quality and fish and wildlife habitat in local streams.
 Sign up for the quarterly Habitat News email to receive updates about these three work parties, or find a list of upcoming work parties here.

 ALL IN for Climate Action Week